jdalfarra/AzureKursus/README.md

  - Retrievable *(retived as result)*, Filterable *(filter by fx color)*, Sortable *(sort)*, facetable *(facets)*, searchable *(search)*
  - REST CRUD operations
  - Lucene, ODATA or easy search

+_Ex on querying:_
 ```
+//Find all hotels less than 150 and return the hotelId and description
 SearchParameters parameters = new SearchParameters()
 {
    Filer = "baseRate lt 150",